Josseyo/Salon/README.md

 - **Will Not Have:** Features for future consideration.

 </details>
----

 ## Ecommerce Business Model
 SalonTalks operates on a Business-to-Customer (B2C) model, focusing on one-time transactions.

 Currently in the early stages of development, the site features a newsletter signup form and links for social media marketing.
 Utilizing social media can help create a community around the business and increase site traffic, particularly on larger platforms like Facebook.

-The newsletter list enables the business to communicate regularly with users, providing updates on last-chance events, new offerings, host announcements, and more.
+The newsletter subscription list enables the business to communicate regularly with users, providing updates on last-chance events, new offerings, host announcements, and more.
----

 ## Search Engine Optimization (SEO) & Social Media Marketing